teamzalenski/rock-paper-scissor-game/README.md

 ```
 file structure: text file that contains one line per game
 on each line are two integers between 0 and 2, separated by a space
-the first integer is what i chose, the second is what the computer chose
+the first integer is what the playuer chose, the second is what the computer chose
 0 = rock, 1 = paper, 2 = scissors
-the last line contains the win record as wins, losses, and ties, each seperated by a space

 sample
 1 2